 How to open a company in Malaysia

 Our team of specialists in company registration in Malaysia provides a wide category of company formation services to local and foreign investors who want to enter a business activity here.
 Our representatives can offer assistance for the incorporation of any of the company types prescribed by the Malaysian legislation.
-With an extensive experience on the incorporation process requirements, our company formation specialists in Malaysia can facilitate the registration of a business, respecting the rules and regulations of the local legislation.
+With an extensive experience on the incorporation process requirements, our specialists in company formation in Malaysia can facilitate the registration of a business, respecting the rules and regulations of the local legislation.

 What are the basic steps for opening a company in Malaysia?

-The incorporation process for setting up a company in Malaysia consists in drafting the company’s articles of association, alongside with the registration of compulsory documents; the company will be registered either as a company limited by shares or as an unlimited company.
+The incorporation process for company formation in Malaysia consists in drafting the company’s articles of association, alongside with the registration of compulsory documents; the company will be registered either as a company limited by shares or as an unlimited company.
 Our company incorporation specialists can offer you details related to the requirements that have to be fulfilled in order to open a company in Malaysia, such as the required number of partners associated in the business, directors or company secretary and other aspects.

 When opening a company in Malaysia, our company incorporation specialists can file for a proposed business name by completing a form and paying a fee of RM 30 for the proposed name (investors can provide maximum three options).
 The approval will be received from Companies Commission of Malaysia, to which the incorporation documents must be submitted no later than three months after receiving the approval for the trade name.
 Once these documents are approved by the local institutions, the company will receive a Registration Certificate.